Calibration of syndrome measurements in a single experiment: Examples

+The noise introduced by the syndrome measurement is added to that of the channel $\varepsilon$, see Fig.~\ref{fig:scenario}.
+Specifically, the propagating Pauli errors are multiplied and the syndromes are added modulo two.
+How the combined error of the two independent noise sources is handled depends heavily on the decoder.
+Therefore, we want to separate their effects, and since the effect of $\varepsilon$ is well studied, we focus on the effects due to the noisy measurement in the numerical analysis by setting the error introduced by $\varepsilon$ to $\1$.
+In other words, we assume that the input state $\rho$ is a code word.
+Then the post-measurement state takes the form

+the result of applying the Pauli channel associated with the conditional distribution $P_x(e)=P(e,x)/P(x)$.
+In view of the notion that a correction is successful if the actual error and the guessed one only differ by a stabilizer, the success rate of a decoding scheme that outputs the error $e(x)$ is given by

+We analyzed the failure rate of the decoders (D1) to (D4) for the depolarizing noise model and the 7-qubit-Steane code with the syndrome measurement circuit shown in Fig.~\ref{fig:flagqubitcircuits}.
+The results are plotted in Fig.~\ref{fig:decodingstrategies}.
+Using maximum likelihood decoding based on the calibration data leads to the lowest logical error rate.
+We see that the absolute difference in terms of the logical error rate w.r.t. not using the calibration data can be up to 8 \% for the 7-qubit-Steane code.
+Given the low resource overhead of our calibration, this is a significant improvement.

+One can also consider examples with more drastic differences between naive and maximum likelihood decoding.
 We choose the noise model where with probability $\lambda$ a $Z$-error is introduced on the control qubit.
-For each gate the control qubit is the lower one of the two qubits in Fig.~\ref{fig:flagqubitcircuits}.
 This corresponds to

 and all other $p_{uv}=0$.
+To demonstrate that the effect does not only occur for the 7-qubit Steane code that we have mainly considered, we will also examine the 5-qubit perfect code with the circuit shown in Figure~\ref{fig:fivequbitshortype}.
+For both circuits, we assume for each two-qubit gate that the control qubit is the lower of the two qubits.
 Direct calculation yields the probability of no flip on the measurement outcomes